When to Replace Stormwater Infrastructure

 Recent Flooding

 Since 1996, 99% of counties in the United States have been impacted by a flooding event.
 Flooding is one of the most visible and immediate signs that stormwater infrastructure may need to be replaced.
-If the system is not functioning effectively, it may not be able to manage the volume of water that is generated during heavy rainstorms, leading to flooding that can cause significant damage to properties and pose a hazard to public health.
+If the system is not functioning effectively, it may not be able to manage the volume of water generated during heavy rainstorms, leading to flooding that can cause significant damage to properties and pose a hazard to public health.

 To address the issue of flooding, cities and municipalities may need to consider replacing stormwater infrastructure that is consistently failing to manage stormwater effectively.
-This may involve increasing the size of the infrastructure, installing more effective drainage systems, or upgrading the technology used to manage the flow of water through the system.
+This may involve increasing the size of the infrastructure, installing more effective drainage systems, or upgrading the technology used to manage the water flow through the system.

-In some cases, it may be necessary to completely replace the existing infrastructure, particularly if it is outdated or otherwise unable to meet current needs.
+In some cases, it may be necessary to completely replace the existing infrastructure, particularly if it is outdated or unable to meet current needs.

-Cost of Stormwater Repair Outweighs Replacement Cost
+Cost of Stormwater Repair Outweighs the Replacement Cost

 Reasons to Replace vs Repair Outdated or Damaged Stormwater Infrastructure